Firefox: Privacy

 When Firefox was initially released, it used a custom script permission policy where scripts that were signed by the page could gain access to higher privilege actions, such as the ability to set a user's preferences.
 However, this model was not widely used and was later discontinued by Firefox.
-Modern day Firefox instead follows the standard same-origin policy permission model that is followed by most modern browsers which disallows scripts from accessing any privileged data including data about other websites.
+Modern-day Firefox instead follows the standard same-origin policy used by most modern browsers.
+This policy disallows scripts from accessing privileged data, including data from other websites.

 It uses TLS to protect communications with web servers using strong cryptography when using the HTTPS protocol.
-The freely available HTTPS Everywhere add-on enforces HTTPS, even if a regular HTTP URL is entered, this feature is now part of the browser.
+The freely available HTTPS Everywhere add-on enforces HTTPS, even if a regular HTTP URL is entered; this feature is now part of the browser.
 Firefox supports HTTP/2.

 In February 2013, plans were announced for Firefox 22 to disable third-party cookies by default.
 However, the introduction of the feature was then delayed so Mozilla developers could "collect and analyze data on the effect of blocking some third-party cookies."
 Mozilla also collaborated with Stanford University's "Cookie Clearinghouse" project to develop a blacklist and whitelist of sites that will be used in the filter.

 Version 23, released in August 2013, followed the lead of its competitors by blocking iframe, stylesheet, and script resources served from non-HTTPS servers embedded on HTTPS pages by default.
 Additionally, JavaScript could also no longer be disabled through Firefox's preferences, and JavaScript was automatically re-enabled for users who upgraded to 23 or higher with it disabled.
 The change was made because JavaScript was being used across a majority of websites on the web, and disabling JavaScript could potentially have untoward repercussions on inexperienced users who are unaware of its impact.
 Firefox also cited the fact that extensions like NoScript, which can disable JavaScript in a more controlled fashion, were widely available.
 The following release added the ability to disable JavaScript through the developer tools for testing purposes.